 3.3.10 Baronies: part of the study area lay within the former Barony of Allerdale, which later became the ward of Allerdale below Derwent and lay to the east of the River Derwent (Armstrong et al 1950b, 1; Plate 1).
-The barony of Allerdale, meaning 'valley of the Ellen' (ibid) was one of many ancient wards that appears to have been defined according to geographical characteristics and, therefore, may have possessed some cohesion as a territorial unit prior to the Conquest (Winchester 1987, 16).
+The barony of Allerdale, meaning 'valley of the Ellen' (ibid) corresponded with the spatial extents of the ward of the same name and was one of many ancient wards that appears to have been defined according to geographical characteristics and, therefore, may have possessed some cohesion as a territorial unit prior to the Conquest (Winchester 1987, 16).
 Allerdale formed part of the great royal forest of Inglewood during the late twelfth century, but this had been reduced in size and excluded the barony by 1300 (op cit, 22).
-The Barony of Copeland lay to the west of the River Derwent, and later became the ward of Allerdale above Derwent (Armstrong et al 1950a, 2).
+The Barony and ward of Copeland lay to the west of the River Derwent, and later became the ward of Allerdale above Derwent (Armstrong et al 1950a, 2; Winchester 1987, 16).
 The Barony of Copeland, which is presumed to be the same area as early medieval Copeland, was established sometime after 1120 (Todd 1995).
 The Copeland place-name was recorded as early as 1125 and comes from the Old Norse Kaupaland, meaning bought land (Armstrong et al 1950a, 2).